 In Fanning Springs, the 19-98 Grill and Country Store is a must-stop visit where guests can enjoy old-fashioned hamburgers in a space decorated with John Wayne memorabilia.
 Diners can also order Reuben sandwiches (with the obligatory speared pickle), zucchini fries and pork rinds.

 In the mood for Southern-style breakfast and seafood?
 Head over to Shrimp Landing for delicious ham and egg sandwiches, sausage biscuits and local fried shellfish, all in a laid-back restaurant with a friendly wait staff and country vibe.

 In Williston, guests can stop for a meal at the bed-and-breakfast-style Ivy House Restaurant.
 Not only does this restaurant offer a cozy environment, it also serves great country-style meals like fried green tomatoes, “krispy” chicken and fried Atlantic cod.
 Be sure to try their homemade desserts and raspberry tea.

-If you’re feeling hungry in Yankeetown, head over to the Riverside Inn at Izaak Walton Lodge where you can opt for freshly smoked fish, fried mullet, shrimp skewers and your favorite cocktails.
+If you're feeling hungry in Yankeetown, head over to the Blackwater Grill & Bar where you can opt for many Florida favorites, including fried gatortail, shrimp & grits, maple bourbon grouper, to baby back ribs, steak, burgers and pasta.
 The Colonial-style inn sits on the banks of the Lower Withlacoochee River, and the dining room features beautiful views of the river.
-Kayak and boat rentals are also available on the premises.